Daviddew89/nz-freeview-addon/docs/README.md

 ## Troubleshooting

 - **Manifest Loading Issues**: Ensure the server is running and accessible at the correct port or Cloud Run URL.
-- **Streams Not Playing**: Some streams may be region-locked to New Zealand.
-Check your network and try a VPN if outside NZ.
+- **Streams Not Playing**: The addon uses a proxy to ensure compatibility.
+If streams fail, check your network connection.
+Some streams may also be region-locked to New Zealand.
 - **Metadata Issues**: Only EPG data is used.
 If EPG is missing, robust fallbacks (channel name/logo) are used.
 - **Logo Not Showing**: Ensure `/static/Logo.png` is present and accessible.